carliann/Carli_ICT302/content/posts/LearningReport2.md

 ---

 **This week I was able to:**
-+ I can identify and define key concepts in (web) content management.
++ Identify and define key concepts in (web) content management.
+I learned that content defined as material that is used for human consumption and must be edited a few times.
-+ I can describe and compare content management systems.
-+ I can manage content using established workflows.
-+ I can identify and employ technologies related to content management.
++ Identify and employ technologies related to content management.
-+ I can find and use resources for self-directed learning.
++ Find and use resources for self-directed learning.
+I learned some markdown and html language on my own, using the resourses Dr. Greenhalgh provided.

+**This week I did not address:**
++ Describing and comparing content management systems.
++ Managing content using established workflows.